-The 60-mile Caledonian Canal links Fort William with Inverness and Telford picked up the imaginary receiver and said yes to the 5-dozen-miles dig.
+The 60-mile Caledonian Canal links Fort William with Inverness and Telford picked up the imaginary receiver and said yes to the five-dozen-miles dig.

 That work included the five locks here that drop you back down having been raised up by the eight at near Fort William.

-It's a perfect spot for a bit of ' ' and you can walk along the footpath if you like but there isn't another crossing for 2 miles where there might not be a path all way back.
+It's a perfect spot for a bit of and you can walk along the footpath if you like but there isn't another crossing for two miles where there might not be a path all way back.

 Cash only, community-run café that replaces a previous effort of which advising trippers were largely indifferent.
 It's way better now with the young staff learning valuable life lessons in how to deal with grumpy grown-ups in a customer-facing capacity, probably.